HungNguyenDev1511/Car-detection-serving-model/distributed_training/README_distributed.md

 ![WebhookGithub](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/webhook_github.png)

-- Check connect, if jenkins connect to github success, it will be like this in github UI (have green markdown in webhook)
+- Check connect, if Jenkins connect to Github success, it will be like this in Github UI (have green markdown in webhook)

 ![Webhookconnect](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/result_connect_jenkins_github.png)

-- Back to Jenkins -> choose `Dashboard` -> `New Item` and you type your name of the project and choose `Multibrach Pipeline` and OK
+- Back to Jenkins -> choose `Dashboard` -> `New Item` and you type your name of the project and choose `Multibranch Pipeline` and OK

 - Add name Project -> `Branch Source` and `Add Source` you choose Github